-THE HALLENBECK AUTOMATIC Button-Hole Attachment.
+THE HALLENBECK AUTOMATIC BUTTON-HOLE ATTACHMENT.

-THIS attachment is intended for the use of Dress Makers, Custom Garment Makers, and small manufacturers of every class of goods that require straight button holes.
+HIS Attachment is intended for the use of Dress Makers, Custom Garment Makers, and small manufacturers of every class of goods that require straight button holes.
 It is instantly attachable to the sewing machine, and requires no cutting or altering of the machine itself.